andydarko/MSKLC-IT/README.md

-# MSKLC-IT
+# locale_it.h

-IT keyboard layout created with [Microsoft Layout Keyboard Creator 1.4]
+IT keyboard layout for Malduino n WiFiDuck

+made with <3